Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/arch/menu.rst.txt

 Menu & Scene Management
 =======================

-The game consists of 4 occasions in 3 scenes: a main menu, the gameplay scene, the score page after that and a pause scene which is contained in the gameplay scene.
+The game consists of 4 occasions in 3 scenes: the main menu, the gameplay scene, the score page after that and a pause scene which is contained in the gameplay scene.
 As usual, we start the implementation with an ``enum`` stating all the cases we are caring:

 .. code-block:: C#